 Why customer database is important

 In both B2B and B2C, the aim of a database is to gather quality information to increase your turnover.
-To do this, you need to develop a profitable business strategy.
-Prospecting, building customer loyalty, launching a marketing campaign, etc. will multiply your return on investment tenfold if you take the time to analyze your customers and collect the right data.
-This analysis will help you better understand the value of each of your customers and their behaviour.
+Developing a profitable business strategy is a key point in leveraging this data.
+Prospecting, building customer loyalty, launching a email marketing campaign, etc. will multiply your return on investment tenfold if you take the time to analyze your customers and collect the right data.
+This analysis will help you better understand the value of each of your customers and their behaviour which is essential to generate leads.

 B2B and B2C: different customer data